owengregson/JustType/README.md

 I worked for long enough that I just decided to recreate the entire website.
 Here we are!

 ### Made in completely *raw javascript, CSS, and HTML.*
+### Designed entirely through eyeballing it.
+Never looked at CSS for inspiration!
 ### No typescript, Node.js, SASS, Pug, web development toolkit, nothing.